QUICK SUMMARY:

 It’s a good idea to link your client’s Google Ads account to pull metrics into GA4, especially if you want to see their full customer cycle.
 Analyzing Google Ad metrics, from the first click all the way to conversion, helps drive ongoing campaign improvements.

 Linking your client’s GA4 property with their Ads account comes with many benefits.
-Not only will it make your client reporting more robust with better data, but you can also use GA4’s audience data to fuel your remarketing campaigns in Google Ads.
+Not only will it make your client reporting more robust with better data, but you can also use GA4’s audience data to fuel your remarketing campaigns and enable personalized advertising in Google Ads.

 PPC campaigns allow us to target highly specific audiences from prospecting to reconnecting with loyal customers.
 It is a vital touchpoint for us to deliver our marketing message.